AmolGangadhare/flutter_barcode_scanner/README.md

 ### Contribution:

- You can always contribute to this plugin by raising any issue or by PR.
+ You can always contribute to this plugin by raising any issue or by Pull Request.

 ### Contact: